Burdigalax/BurdigalaxGUI/src/app/gasStation/README.md

 - For `iconUrl` use the DataURI format to limit the import of files on your `package.json` server.
 - Types of gas availables : `['fuel', 'electric']` default is `fuel`;
 - Types of car : // identical to gas. default  is `fuel`;
+- Field `speed` of gas is quantity added every 100ms.

 The configuration you send will be merged with the default configuration :
 - Default config :